ionicfirebaseapp/getwidget-app-kit/README.md

  ## Contributing

-  GetFlutter is **100% free** and **open source**.
+  GetWidget is **100% free** and **open source**.
 We encourage and support an active, healthy community that accepts contributions from the public &ndash; including you.
 There are a couple of ways in which you can contribute to the growing community of `getflutter`.

   * Pick up any issue marked with ["good first issue"](https://github.com/ionicfirebaseapp/getflutter/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22)
   * Fix a bug